skynetish/skynetish-ros-pkg/readme.txt

-This repository contains a rosinstall file which lists the ROS stacks which should be indexed for the skynetish-ros-pkg repository at ros.org.
+This repository contains a rosinstall file for the skynetish-ros-pkg ROS repository (see www.ros.org for details).

 https://github.com/skynetish/skynetish-ros-pkg